tokenbender/kautuhal/posts/how-i-bring-the-best-out-of-claude-code.md

 excerpt: a comprehensive guide to effective claude code usage, context management, and building local multi-agent systems
 ---

-# how i bring the best out of claude code - part 1

 ## 1. setup requirements

 you need: